What If My Baby Hates Tummy Time?

 Here are some tips and tricks to try to help reduce stomach pressure and spit-up:

-Remember “quality over quantity”
+Remember “Quality over Quantity”

 This is especially true for babies experiencing reflux.
 Start small and work your way up.
 If baby is spitting up after 1 minute of tummy time, aim for 30-45 seconds.
 Small successful increments will help increase their time on their tummies.
 Every little bit counts!